laserpointlabs/insightLM-LT/docs/SOFTWARE_DESCRIPTION_DOCUMENT.md

 Practically, this means we design UI flows so they can be validated with the same user-level actions every time: stable `data-testid` attributes for interactive elements, explicit empty states instead of ambiguous blank panels, and deterministic dialogs for confirmations and collisions (no hidden side effects and no relying on timing).
 When we do this, we can build a trustworthy smoke suite that proves the workflows people actually use, and we can evolve features without breaking everything downstream.

+## 8.2 Selector contract: `data-testid` + central `testIds` (draft)

+InsightLM-LT treats stable selectors as part of the UI contract.
+Interactive elements that matter to workflows should have deterministic `data-testid` attributes, and those ids should be centralized so they do not drift across refactors.
+This is not about making tests easier for developers.
+It is about making the product automation-safe, which means the team can prove that critical workflows still work without relying on brittle visual cues or text matching.

+## 8.3 CDP UI smoke (tests like a user; no screenshots) (draft)

+The primary smoke test approach is user-level automation through Chrome DevTools Protocol (CDP).
+The intent is to drive the app the way a user would, click the same buttons, type into the same fields, and then assert outcomes through stable selectors and explicit state.
+The contract is "no screenshots required."
+If a test needs screenshots to determine success, the UX is likely not deterministic enough for a decision tool.

+## 8.4 Integration tests (MCP decoupling suite) (draft)

+The integration layer focuses on the boundaries that make the architecture safe and modular: tool discovery, tool routing, and fail-soft behavior when servers are missing.
+A core requirement is that the app can start and remain usable even when optional servers are not available, and that the UI surfaces that capability loss explicitly.
+These tests prove that the system is decoupled rather than a single ball of twine.

+## 8.5 Unit tests (Vitest) (draft)

+Unit tests exist to keep the lowest-level behavior stable: parsing, formatting, small reducers/stores, and utility logic that should remain deterministic.
+Unit tests are not a replacement for smoke tests because they do not validate the user workflow, but they help keep core logic correct and maintainable as the product grows.

+## 8.6 How to add a new feature safely (Definition of Done) (draft)

+New capability is "done" when it is automation-safe and fail-soft.
+Practically, that means the UI has stable selectors, empty and error states are explicit, and any risky operation uses deterministic dialogs rather than implicit behavior.
+If the feature depends on tools or servers, it must degrade cleanly when those dependencies are missing, and it must have at least one deterministic end-to-end smoke path that exercises the feature the way a user will.

 ## 8.7 Measuring “Team Planning” quality (draft)

 Team planning is powerful, but it also introduces an important engineering requirement: